 \section{Conclusion}

 In this paper we have performed systematic calculations of $\beta$-decay half-lives of even-even $r$-process waiting-point nuclei with $N=50$, $82$, $126$ and $184$ in the approach based on relativistic QRPA extended to include quasiparticle-vibration coupling (RQTBA).
-The calculations are based on the NL3 relativistic functional, with both allowed Gamow-Teller and first-forbidden transitions included. \\ \\ Overall we found that the coupling between nucleons and vibrations, which typically induces fragmentation and spreading of the transitions strength distributions, leads to a decrease of the $\beta$-decay half-lives which is particularly important when the neutron excess is not too large and the decay $Q$ value is small. \\ \\ In particular, in the $N=50$ and $N=82$ nuclei close to stability, the QVC is responsible for the appearance of GT transitions which then dominate the decay, in accordance with shell-model studies.
+The calculations are based on the NL3 relativistic functional, with both allowed Gamow-Teller and first-forbidden transitions included. \\ \\ Overall we found that the coupling between nucleons and vibrations, which typically induces fragmentation and spreading of the transitions strength distributions, leads to a decrease of the $\beta$-decay half-lives which is particularly important when the neutron excess is not too large and the decay $Q$ value is small.
+While FF transitions often constitute the leading mechanism for $\beta$-decay at the RQRPA level in nuclei close to stability, this is less true at the RQRPA level as QVC correlations unlock previously blocked GT transitions, thus reducing the relative effect of FF modes. \\ \\ In particular, in the $N=50$ and $N=82$ nuclei close to stability, the QVC is responsible for the appearance of GT transitions which then dominate the decay, in accordance with shell-model studies.
 The $\beta$-decay half-lives predicted by the RQTBA approach agree well with available experimental data in these lighter nuclei, without introducing extra quenching of the transition matrix elements.
 This demonstrates the ability of the present approach to capture correlations that are essential for a precise description of charge-exchange modes at low energy and accurate predictions of $\beta$-decay. \\ \\ In the heavier nuclei, however, the decrease of the half-lives by QVC can be too strong and RQTBA tends to underestimate the available shell-model and (very few) experimental half-lives.
 This could be due to a too strong shift of the low-lying transition strength distributions towards lower energies due to missing ground-state correlations induced by QVC.
 Such correlations have been developed and implemented for doubly-magic nuclei and their impact on GT modes in $^{90}$Zr was investigated in Ref.~\cite{Robin:2019jzm}.